 Attacking how a police officer measured your speed is a very complex area of law and it is not something that lawyers or non-lawyers can do well without a lot of experience.
 I don’t think I have ever seen a driver successfully attack how an officer measured their speed without an experienced attorney.
 When I was first learning how to do this, I had a lot of failures before I got good at it.
 However, here are some examples of how we defeat reckless driving charges.

 The police are not allowed to use a machine’s read-out as evidence unless they can first prove that the machine was working correctly and was accurate.
 To prove that a machine is accurate the police calibrate their devices regularly.
-Virginia law says that if a police officer does not do the calibration themselves, they need a calibration certificate written by the person who did do the calibration.
+Virginia law says that if police officer does not do the calibration themselves, they need a calibration certificate written by the person who did do the calibration.
 There are very specific laws that govern calibration certificates.

-The second most common way we attack a reckless driving by speed case, is that we attack how the officer used the machine.
+The second most common way we attack a reckless driving by speed case is that we attack how the officer used the machine.
 Speed enforcement is not easy.
 It requires about 18 hours of training and a lot of experience to do speed enforcement.
-Attacking an officer’s speed enforcement techniques requires two things: First you need to know more about speed enforcement than the officer does.
+Attacking an officer’s speed enforcement techniques requires two things: First, you need to know more about speed enforcement than the officer does.
 Second, you need to know how to prove the officer did his job wrong.

 In some cases, the only way you can prove an officer did his/her job wrong, is to hire an expert witness to testify in your case, but this is expensive.
 Usually about $1,00-$3,000.
-The cheaper way to attacks an officers methods is to use the officer’s own words against him.
+The cheaper way to attacks an officer's methods is to use the officer’s own words against him.
 However, this technique requires a lot of trial experience and skill.

 How do you get a reckless driving charge reduced?

 There are many ways to convince a judge or prosecutor to reduce a reckless driving charge.
-Some of the more common techniques include: Having a good DMV record, taking a Driving Improvement Course or getting your car’s speedometer calibrated.
+Some of the more common techniques include: Having a good DMV record, taking a Driving Improvement Course, or getting your car’s speedometer calibrated.

 However, there are many more ways to increase your chances of a reduction.
-Community service, the ASAP aggressive driving classes, apology letters to the Court or talking to the judge about why you are a good person or why a reckless driving conviction would cause you serious harm.
+Community service, the ASAP aggressive driving classes, apology letters to the Court, or talking to the judge about why you are a good person or why a reckless driving conviction would cause you serious harm.

 Before taking a driver improvement class or doing any of these items, call us for a free consultation.
-At the end of each consultation we will provide you will a list of ways you can prepare for your case that is specially tailored to your situation to make sure you know the right way to prepare for your reckless driving case.
+At the end of each consultation, we will provide you will a list of ways you can prepare for your case that is specially tailored to your situation to make sure you know the right way to prepare for your reckless driving case.

 How serious is my case?

 Reckless driving is a criminal offense, if you are convicted it will stay on your criminal record forever.
-Reckless driving also comes with up to 12 months in jail, a 6 month loss of license, and a max fine of $2,500.
+Reckless driving also comes with up to 12 months in jail, a 6-month loss of license, and a max fine of $2,500.
 [Click here to learn more about the penalties for reckless driving].

 However, just because those are the maximum punishments does not mean that they will happen to you.
 There is a lot of variety in the outcome of reckless driving cases.
-Some drivers only get the criminal conviction and a small fine, other drivers go to jail and lose their license for a long time.
+Some drivers only get a criminal conviction and a small fine, other drivers go to jail and lose their license for a long time.